 During the sixteenth and eighteenth centuries, the Ottoman Empire began to decentralize with the power of the Sultan falling short of totality.
 The Sultan himself became a top figure who was lost control throughout his state, especially in the provinces.

-In relation to citizenry.
-By the 19th century, the Qadi court became a permanent council.
+In the 19th century, the Qadi court became a permanent council.
 The Jurisdiction of the Qazi Courts extended to both civil and criminal matters.
 Originally, the Qazi’s work was restricted to arbitrating disputes and rendering judgments in matters brought before him.

 Classification of Qazi Courts:

-There are three categories of institutions through which the siyasha or shariyah of the Islamic state is implemented,
+There are three categories of institutions through which the siyasha or shariah of the Islamic state is implemented,

 - Mazalim courts